AndyFul/ConfigureDefender/README.md

-# Current ConfigureDefender version: 3.0.0.1 - May 2020
+# Current ConfigureDefender version: 3.0.0.1 - June 2020

 ## Overview
 ConfigureDefender is a small utility for configuring Windows 10 built-in Defender Anti-Virus settings.
 ConfigureDefender utility is a part of Hard_Configurator project, but it can be used as a standalone application (portable).
+In June 2020 the executables were additionally signed with new certificate valid until June 2021.

 ### ConfigureDefender version 1.1.1.1 and below notice
 In the version 1.1.1.1, the option 'Real-time Monitoring' was removed, because of the new Microsoft criteria of malware detection.